 Anyway, I currently live a life that seems to simply be the present.
 I’m sure many others feel that way.
 Asking ourselves to consider what is ahead or closely examine what was just behind us is, if you’ll forgive me, untimely.
 Literally, now, this now, is not the time.

 I guess that is the root of the problem here, isn’t it?
-The things I used to feel were so right, don’t seem to as much anymore.
+The things I used to feel were so right, don’t seem to make as much sense anymore.

 Should I write of a pandemic that is killing so many, wrecking the economy, and ruining the daily lives of families everywhere?
 I could but, I’d probably have to leave out a lot.
 Like that this time has definitely brought our family together just as it was beginning to fracture into the busyness of high school life.
 There would not be so many games of Scrabble or euchre or hearts, far fewer movies and dinners together and cooking sessions.
 I would not have the opportunity to watch our sons face the stress and adversity that remote learning and social distancing has placed on them.
 They’re 15, and, well, would most certainly rather be among their peers, especially girl peers.

 Honestly, I’d probably be tempted to brag about them, tell you how proud I am of the grace and pleasantness they’ve exhibited through all of this.
-I am not sure that that sort of message would be welcome when I know parents everywhere are having a very hard time with their teenagers — children in general, I’m sure.
+I am not sure that that sort of message would make sense when I know parents everywhere are having a very hard time with their teenagers — children in general, I’m sure.

 Should I write about protests and racial injustice?
 I am an old white Boomer and fear I am as much the problem as solution, and I am sure my thoughts are less than relevant.